NuruddinJewel/Assignment-4/README.md

 **2) How do you create and insert a new element into the DOM?** <br>
 Ans : To create and insert new element into DOM the following steps are to be followed:
 First use document.createElement() method to generate the element in memory.
-Such as :const newButton=document.createElement(‘button’).
+Such as :const newButton=document.createElement(‘button’). <br>
 Second, we can add content or attributes like textContent or inner HTML .
-Such as: newButton.textContent= ‘Button Clicked’.
+Such as: newButton.textContent= ‘Button Clicked’. <br>
 Third step is to find the target location where we can place the new element.
-Such as :  const parentDiv = document.getElementById(‘conatiner’).
+Such as :  const parentDiv = document.getElementById(‘conatiner’).<br>
-Finally use a method to attach new element to selected parent element with a mehod like document.getElementById() or document.querySelector() and then using appendChild() or appened() to add it.
+Finally use a method to attach new element to selected parent element with a mehod like document.getElementById() or document.querySelector() and then using appendChild() or appened() to add it. <br>
 For example : document.body.appendchild(newParagraph) or document.getElementByID(‘Container’).append(new paragraph).

 **3) What is event bubbling?
 And how does it work?** <br>